 Following through is easy when you give yourself no other choice.
 Just keep reminding yourself why you’re doing it and keep on keeping on.
 Sure, you might slip up from time to time (we once got stuck in a hosptial ER for 18 hours – and had to buy food and drink) but don’t make it a habit.
 More often than not, the habit of constant eating out is not the result of a one-time event but rather an accumulation of constantly turning to prepared foods for meals.
 If it happens every once and awhile when you truly have no choice then don’t beat yourself up about it.
 Jump right back on to your financial diet and keep on keeping on.

-ways you can start living more frugally today
+Actionable ways you can start living a more frugal lifestyle right now

 With that in mind, here are 10 things you can start doing to start scaling back and living more frugally with a little frugal math thrown in.
 Some of these options might work for you and others might not.
 The point being – find what works for you and your family and go with it.
 Every penny saved is a big deal folks!